5 Best Foods to Eat to Increase Sperm Count: Top Tips To Boost Male Fertility Naturally in 2025

 Testosterone, the primary male sex hormone, is essential for muscle growth, sperm production, libido, energy levels, and mental focus.
 While natural testosterone levels vary based on age, genetics, sleep, and diet, lifestyle—especially physical activity and body composition—plays a major role in determining how much testosterone your body produces.

 The general reference range for total testosterone in adult males is between 300 to 1,000 ng/dL (nanograms per deciliter).
 A sedentary or average man who engages in minimal physical activity and carries higher body fat typically has testosterone levels ranging from 350 to 500 ng/dL.
 These individuals often have weaker muscle mass and higher stress levels, which further suppress hormone production.
+Symptoms of low sperm count in these individuals may include reduced semen volume during ejaculation, difficulty conceiving a child (infertility), decreased libido, and potential hormonal imbalances such as low energy or mood changes.

 In contrast, an active and physically fit man—who performs regular cardio or moderate strength training—may maintain testosterone levels between 500 and 700 ng/dL.
 These levels support better sperm health, energy, and libido compared to sedentary individuals.